“Annie was all grown up and leaving us. And something inside began to hurt.”

 Psychologists sometimes talk about defense mechanisms.
 These are built-in reactions that everyone has to situations that make them nervous.
 The defense mechanism is designed to protect us – hence, “defense” mechanism.
 However, some of these mechanisms are considered healthy, in that they allow someone to cope with a problem, while others are unhealthy.

 George appears to be using a defense mechanism called displacement to cope with his worries about Annie getting married.
 Instead of expressing his personal anxiety about “losing” his daughter, he grumbles about the cost of the wedding.
 Rather than take out his anxiety or frustration on Annie or Bryan, he uses The Wedding as the object of his discontent.
 He also watches America’s Most Wanted every night to see if he can spot Bryan.

-Actually, I am kind of with George on that one.
+I am kind of with George on that one.

 “Nobody in My Family Overreacts”

 Behaviors are learned.
 Anxiety and how to cope with it is learned by children from their parents, or at least that is what the literature suggests (movies suggest it too).
 Annie has a great moment after fighting with Bryan about a blender; she recounts the fight to her dad, explaining that she told Bryan, “Nobody in my family overreacts.”
 George, of course, knows differently.
 He does overreact.
-It’s his tried-and-true defense mechanism to take out his anxiety on a safe object or other person, rather than confronting the real target about his feelings.
+It’s his tried-and-true defense mechanism to take out his anxiety on a safe object or another person, rather than confronting the real target.
 Annie’s not upset about a blender; she’s worried about her future husband’s expectations.
 George is not upset about the cost of a wedding; he’s worried about how his relationship with his daughter is going to change.